 Watchful Waiting for MGUS Patients

-There is no specific treatment right now for MGUS.
-Rather, regular follow-up is done as part of watchful waiting.
-Visiting the doctor every three to six months is typically recommended.
-Each visit should include a physical exam, review of symptoms, as well as blood work and urinalysis to monitor changes.
+Each visit should include a physical, review of symptoms, blood work, and/or urinalysis to monitor changes.
 Depending on test results and protein levels in individual patients, the risk of progression to a cancerous condition can be determined.
 If at a higher risk, more frequent follow-up appointments may be recommended.

 If you have been diagnosed with MGUS, be sure you have a regular check-up plan in place with a specialist such as a hematologist.
 The hematologists at Virginia Oncology Associates are available for a consultation to see if a watchful waiting program is right for you and to assess your risk for developing blood or bone marrow cancers.